Sravana766/DataMapper/README.md

 # Tagup Technical Challenge
+# Tagup Technical Challenge
 This is the solution to the Technical Callenge for the Data Engineer role at Tagup

-#
+# DataMapper

 ## Description
 The objective of the program is to import data from a SQL database and map it into arrays.
+This program was written in Python.
 The input used in the program is a time series data for all the machines utilized by the company ExampleCo, Inc.

-The program performs the following features:
+Features:
 * Imports data from a SQL database
 * Identifies and removes outliers
-* Filters data using moving mean filter
+* Filters data using moving average filter
 * Visualizes data using various plots
 * Outputs the data as a Numpy array for further processing
 * Saves Numpy array in AWS S3